luyt2153/luyt/README.md

 ### Master’s student in Statistics @ UChicago

-### 🚀 Passionate about Data Analytics and Machine Learning techniques in the era of Big Data.
+### 🚀 Passionate about Data Analytics and Machine Learning techniques

 ### 💻 Former Data Analyst at Lenovo